Marketing Is Evolving!

-If you would have said to me in 2010 that internet marketing would be in the forefront of the industry in five years I would have laughed at you but, it seems the student has out grown the teacher.
-Internet marketing is steadily becoming more relevant than physical advertising.
-For years internet marketing got the crumbs but the real money always went to the big, traditional agencies.
+If you would have said to me in 2010 that Internet Marketing would be in the forefront of the industry in five years, I would have laughed at you.
+But it seems the student has outgrown the teacher.
+Internet Marketing is steadily becoming more relevant than physical advertising.
+For years Internet Marketing got the crumbs.
+But the real money always went to the big, traditional agencies.

-Well I can safely say it’s a new day and internet marketing is growing furiously and forever.
+Well I can safely say it’s a new day and Internet Marketing is growing furiously and forever.
 Brands have been steadily shifting their marketing budgets to our side of the table.
 This change is causing huge amounts of chaos in our industry.
-If you think I’m just talking I will let the facts speak for themselves.
+If you think I’m just talking, I will let the facts speak for themselves.

-- By 2018, they will spend $32B on marketing technologies.
+- By 2018, they spent $32b on marketing technologies.

-- According to Gartner, digital marketing is now the #1 priority for CEOs of technology-enabled businesses for the next five years.
+- According to Gartner, Digital Marketing is now the #1 priority for CEOs of technology-enabled businesses for the next five years.